webplatform/docs/css/properties/padding-bottom/index.md

 |Applies to=All elements (except table-*-group, table-row and table-column, br)
 |Inherited=No
 |Media=visual
-|Computed value=the percentage as specified or the element's absolute length
+|Computed value=the percentage as specified or a absolute length
 |Animatable=Yes
 |CSS percentages=refer to [[css/properties/width|width]] of closest block-level ancestor
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Specifies a positive fixed distance.
 See [[css/data_types/length|length]] for details.
+Can not be a negative number.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=Calculated using the dimensions of the containing block or element.